What is a Tennessee Auto Dealer Bond?

 Establishing a car dealership in Tennessee means taking specific steps to do so legally.
 The first is obtaining your auto dealer license which includes securing a Tennessee auto dealer bond.
 This requirement mandated by the state is meant to protect the customers you serve from fraudulent or illegal activities that may cause financial losses.
 If a customer of your dealership suffers damages because the business does not follow state laws, they have an opportunity to make a claim against a bond.

-A Tennessee auto dealer bond is a type of surety bond where three parties are contractually connected.
+An auto dealer bond is a type of Tennessee surety bond where three parties are contractually connected.
 The surety is the company providing the bond, and your dealership is the principal.
 The obligee, which is the Tennessee Motor Vehicle Commission, is the party requiring the bond.

 Who Must have a Tennessee Auto Dealer Bond?